submittable/localizejs-github-action/README.md

 ## `restructure-files`

 If true output files will be moved and renamed to the file structure expected by i18next.
+Input file will be copied instead of moved.
+If this option is used the input file should be maintained by developers while the copied version of the input file should be used by code.

  EG `{output-path}/{language_code}/translations.json`

 ## Example usage